riscv/sail-riscv/CONTRIBUTING.md

 at improving code quality, such as fixing repeated code style violations or renaming a function whose meaning is unclear.
 Such pull requests should not also introduce significant new functionality.

+It is desirable in a pull request to explain how the code presented has been verified and how the verification has been made reproducible.
+Ideally the pull request is accompanied by some form of automated verification that is presented in a way that the reviewers of the pull request can run.
+It is desirable that the pull request explains how it relates to the existing RISC-V architectural tests.